dvrpc/network-routing/network_routing/accessibility/readme.md

 The core logic for the accessibility analysis is encapsulated within the `RoutableNetwork` class.

+## Analysis parameters

-### It takes two required positional arguments:
+`RoutableNetwork()` takes two required positional arguments:

 - database:
   - `db: PostgreSQL` == this is the same thing returned from `network_routing.db_connection()`
   - `schema: str` == name of the schema where the analysis data can be found

-### It also requires the following keyword arguments:
+It also requires the following keyword arguments:

 - information about the edge table